gidjituser/react-native-gidjit/README.md

 ### **react-native-gidjit**

 Gidjit - Smart Launcher allows you to embed, update, and quickly launch your React Native or Expo apps.
 This Repo contains two simple scripts.
 The first will bundle your app and the second will generate a QR code so that you can easily add your app to Gidjit with a snap from the Photo App.
-Gidjit is available on the [AppStore](https://itunes.apple.com/us/app/gidjit-smart-launcher/id1179176359?at=1001lnP4&mt=8).
+Gidjit is available on the [App Store](https://itunes.apple.com/us/app/gidjit-smart-launcher/id1179176359?at=1001lnP4&mt=8).
 Currently iOS 11.0+ only.

 Notes for Expo apps